Talking about mental health

 0800 015 9830

-Calls may be monitored and/or recorded.
+We may monitor and or record calls.
 Calls to 0800 numbers from UK landlines and mobiles are free.
 Our opening hours may be different depending on which team you need to speak to.
-At Aviva we operate a zero-tolerance policy on abuse of any kind.
-Our staff/colleagues are committed to treating you with courtesy and respect and ask that you do the same.
+At Aviva, we operate a zero-tolerance policy on abuse of any kind.
+Our people are committed to treating you with courtesy and respect and ask that you do the same.